 How to insert micro sign or mu symbol in Word

-To insert the micro sign or mu letter (sometimes incorrectly called a mew symbol) in a Word document, you have different ways:
+There are different methods to insert the micro sign or mu letter (sometimes incorrectly called a mew symbol) in a Word document:

 I. Using the Symbol font: